Ukrainian who played the most crucial role in creating the first US atomic bomb: George Kistiakowsky

 PART TWO: Saving Oppenheimer and the Manhatten Project >

-Previous articleGravitational trajectory adopted by Apollo-11 program to reach the Moon is named after a self-educated Ukrainian who made calculations 50 years before the lunar flight: Kondratyuk Route
+Previous articleGravitational trajectory adopted by Apollo-11 program to reach the Moon is named after a self-educated Ukrainian mathematician who had made calculations 50 years before the Lunar Flight: Kondratyuk Route

 Next articleKistiakowsky & Gordian Knot of Los Alamos’ Ski Slope